-- 23. The use of skateboards, roller skates, in-line skates, bicycles and other wheeled conveyances on stairways, walls, planters, parking bumpers and similar objects is prohibited.
+23. The use of skateboards, roller skates, in-line skates, bicycles and other wheeled conveyances on stairways, walls, planters, parking bumpers and similar objects is prohibited.
 The use of skateboards, roller skates, in-line skates, bicycles and other wheeled conveyances for the purpose of performing acrobatic stunts anywhere on campus is prohibited.
-Nothing in this policy prohibits the safe use of the listed items. - 24.
-Judicial system abuse, including, but not limited to: failure to set up and/or attend an appointment when directed by a Grand View University official; falsification, distortion or misrepresentation of information; disruption or interference with orderly conduct of a proceeding; attempting to discourage participation or impartiality of others, including harassment; and failing to comply with sanction(s). - 25.
-Aiding and abetting or inciting another person in committing an act that violates the Code of Student Conduct. - 26.
-Falsely reporting a violation of the Student Code of Conduct. - 27.
-Disciplinary action may be taken in accord with this section regardless of whether that conduct also involves an alleged or proven violation of law.
+Nothing in this policy prohibits the safe use of the listed items.

+24. Judicial system abuse, including, but not limited to: failure to set up and/or attend an appointment when directed by a Grand View University official; falsification, distortion or misrepresentation of information; disruption or interference with orderly conduct of a proceeding; attempting to discourage participation or impartiality of others, including harassment; and failing to comply with sanction(s).

+25. Aiding and abetting or inciting another person in committing an act that violates the Code of Student Conduct.

+26. Falsely reporting a violation of the Student Code of Conduct.